tock/book/src/course/thread-net/control-app.md

 ## Displaying the Current Temperature

-A first step to building our HVAC control user interface, we want the screen to display the current temperature.
+As a first step to building our HVAC control user interface, we want the screen to display the current temperature.
 For this, we consult the the sensor application, which exposes this data via IPC.